NuGet/NuGet.Client/docs/coding-guidelines.md

         /// <summary>
         /// Calculates all fruit types
         /// </summary>
-        /// <returns>A set of fruit types contain in this basket.</returns>
+        /// <returns>A set of fruit types contained in this basket.</returns>
         public ISet<FruitType> GetAllFruitTypes()

         /// <summary>